Again, crews find apparent time capsule at Lee statue site

 “They found it!
 This is likely the time capsule everyone was looking for,” he tweeted.

-The governor said the box would not be opened Monday.
+The box was expected to be opened Tuesday afternoon.
 It wasn’t immediately clear what kind of condition any contents might be in.

-The development marked the latest turn in a months-long search for the capsule, which contemporaneous news accounts indicate was placed during a cornerstone-laying ceremony in 1887 attended by thousands of people.
-News accounts also described its dozens of donated artifacts, including Confederate memorabilia.
-Based on historical records, some have also speculated the capsule might contain a rare photo of deceased President Abraham Lincoln.

-Earlier this month, crews dismantling the pedestal found a time capsule embedded in a granite block that some thought might have been the one placed in 1887.
-But after state conservators spent hours last week gingerly prying the box open, they didn’t find the expected trove of objects related to the Confederacy.
-Instead, conservators pulled out a few waterlogged books, a silver coin and an envelope with some papers.

 The prevailing theory last week was that the lead box was left by a person — or persons — who oversaw the monument’s construction.